jaswanth3233/Villanova_IoT_2022/RPI_TUTORIAL/IOT_Platform_Install.md

 # 5. NODE-RED

--> Connect to node-red to see that it is running using it RPI Static IPaddress
+-> Go to your preffered browser and type http://your_RPI_IP_Address:1880 -> After browser popping up we can see node-red domain on the website it should be looking like this:

        http://192.168.8.198:1880